Dahlia plants offer various flower forms and can be used for collecting seeds efficiently for propagation even after wilting.

-You can take the help of the table below if you find seeds to distinguish.
+You can take the help of the table below if you want to learn more about Dahlia seeds.

 |Size||About 0.5 inch long|

-Dahlias undergo fertilization and start producing berries after they have attained maturity within two months of blooming, which is around mid-summer.
+Dahlias undergo pollination and fertilization after 2 months of blooming, around mid-summer.

 If you find it difficult to recognize the perfect time, Dahlia shows specific signs that they are ready to shed the seeds.

-- The pod color changes to light tan-green color.
+- The pod at the base of the flower changes to light tan-green.

-- Look out for spent flowers showing the signs of drooping and the petals turned to straw color.
+- Look out for spent flowers with drooping signs and the petals turning brown.

-- Use your hand to snip off the head of the dried flowers and the disc floret attached.
+- Use your hand or sterilized scissors to snip off the flower head, along with the disc floret.

-- Put the heads over a plate and start rubbing off the petals gently.
+- Put the heads over a clean plate and gently rub off the petals.

-- The seeds are hidden deep between the papery petals, so be alert while rubbing the heads.
-Place dried petals in a clear plastic zipper bag and shake it.
+- The seeds intermingle between the papery petals, so be alert while rubbing the heads.

 - Then separate the seeds from the group of petals.

-Let them dry out by keeping them in a warm place, untouched for four weeks at least.
+Then, let them dry out by keeping them in a warm, untouched place for at least 4 weeks.

 How to Store Dahlia Seeds?

-You can store Dahlia seeds by letting the seeds attain full maturity for at least a month in the pods or flower heads attached to the plant body.
+You can let the seeds attain full maturity for a month by leaving them in the flower heads affixed to the plant body.

-- Firstly, space out the collected seeds in the plate and allow them to dry.
+- First, space the collected seeds in the plate and allow them to dry.

-- Place the seed in a cool, dry place away from the reach of the water.
+- Place the seed in a cool, dry place (such as in an old shoe box) away from moisture.

 Do not panic if you are new to growing Dahlias or if your Dahlias have failed to produce seeds.

-Look at the links below to buy the best quality seeds of Dahlias.
+Look at the links below to buy the best quality Dahlia seeds.

-Leave the flower blooms attached to the plant for one month before the first frost and harvest pods in the late frost.
+Leave the flower blooms attached to the plant for one month before the first frost and harvest the seeds during late frost.